joneswack/dp-rfs/README.md

 ### Approximating other Dot Product Kernels using the Maclaurin method

 The `GaussianApproximator` module above is a thin wrapper of the Maclaurin module contained in `random_features.maclaurin`.
 When approximating a general dot product kernel, e.g., the exponential dot product kernel, we do not need this wrapper, but use the Maclaurin module directly.
+Follow the code inside `GaussianApproximator` to see how the `Maclaurin` module is used.

 ## Reproducing the Gaussian Process Classification/Regression experiments